PartooHub/developers-website/js_sdk/getting_started.rst

         'startPage': 'presenceManagement', // here the user will be redirected to the presenceManagement view after logging 'displayIntercom': false, // true by default
         'displayUserParams': false, // true by default
-        'displayAddButton': false, // true by detault
+        'displayAddButton': false, // true by default
     };

     const partooPage = Partoo.init(